 v1.9 of the program contains all of the standard features Listed in the Help PDF file..

-frequency operation for working DXPeditions or setting up repeater splits.
+frequency operation for working DXPeditions or setting up repeater splits and many other features.

 There are four downloads, the first is that MP3 file as a demo of